 - Progressive Multifocal Leukoencephalopathy (PML): PML is a rare, serious brain infection caused by a virus that can happen in people who receive Rituxan.
 People with weakened immune systems can get PML.
 PML can result in death or severe disability.
 There is no known treatment, prevention, or cure for PML

-Please see below and the Rituxan Medication Guide for additional Important Side Effect Information, including Most Serious Side Effects.
+Please see below and the Rituxan Prescribing Information and Medication Guide for additional Important Side Effect Information, including Most Serious Side Effects.

 Call 1-877-317-5179 to talk about your Rituxan treatment.